volkamerlab/volkamerlab_org/content/outreach/struc2drug.md

         name: Struc2drug
 weight: 100
 nav: false
+summary: |
+    Struc2drug is a bimonthly seminar series promoting the exchange between researchers in the interdisciplinary field of structural biology and drug development in Berlin.
 ---

-*Struc2drug* is a bimonthly seminar series promoting the exchange between researchers in the interdisciplinary field of structural biology and drug development in Berlin.

 Drug design is a complex and lengthly process that can only yield successful results using a plethora of different experimental and computational methods.
 Many researchers work in Berlin at universities, research facilities and industry in the field of drug design or in neighboring disciplines.

+*Struc2drug* is a bimonthly seminar series promoting the exchange between researchers in the interdisciplinary field of structural biology and drug development in Berlin.

 ### Aim